shadadu/OptimalFacilityLocation/README.md

 17. Sales Tax Collections Data | USA | 2019 - 2023: https://aws.amazon.com/marketplace/pp/prodview-wqbcwel53bwbg?sr=0-12&ref_=beagle&applicationId=AWSMPContessa#offers
 18. Business Data US / 55M Businesses in the US ( sample): https://aws.amazon.com/marketplace/pp/prodview-ux4lwqysgqshg?sr=0-22&ref_=beagle&applicationId=AWSMPContessa#dataSets

-# Modeling

-The essential initial methodology is to look at this as a regression problem where we have the dependent variable as as the optimal location coordinates (GPS, Geolocation) and the explanatory or control variables include relevant radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc. However, given that we would have sales data only for locations with relevant retail shops, it may be more fitting to run the regression model with Expected Sales as the dependent variable and it's relative location as one of the dependent variables.
-Expectedly, machine learning would also help to model the complexity of the data and factors.

-Essentially, we would need sales data of retailer shop at a location, incomes and other demographics (gender, education levels, employment statuses and industry)  of the population geo-distributions within the vicinity of the shop.
-We would also need data of other amenities in the shop's vicinity i.e., what other shops or facilities in the shop's vicinity could enable positive spillover effects in terms of shoppers traffic?
-Thus, the categories and patronage of nearby shops and amenities would also influence the traffic and revenue to a shop.
-Competitive effects of similar or alternative category shops would also be captured in the model by including location facility categories in the model.
-It also seems that including retail chain or franchise id would be enough to disambiguate between cannibalization and competitive effects.